tobioye88/coding-challenge-backend/README.md

 Determine how to model the data.
 The clients have provided a sample of their data in `data/data.json`.
 Your project manager has told you that they have events, events have a location, a name, and an organizer, who is a member of staff responsible for the event.
-You also know that the're will be a need to associate a list of invitees with events, along with their rsvp status.
+You also know that there will be a need to associate a list of invitees with events, along with their rsvp status.

 **Derive a data model for this relation of entities.
 Create the tables in the sqlite database, you may want to think